Lore · Book VI · Fiction

 UNINTERPRETED IS NOT EQUIVALENT TO VALUELESS.

+The judge asked whether the system was making a legal claim.
 The auditor said no. The lawyer said no. The ministry observer said absolutely not.

-Mara said, "It is preserving a distinction."
+Wren said, "It is preserving a distinction."

+Everyone looked at her.
 She was only the archivist.
 That had protected her until now.

 The judge leaned back.
+"Evidence of what?"

+Wren answered before fear could improve her.
 "Of the limits of our authority."

 VII.
 What Could Not Be Rendered

+The court reconvened without explanation.
 The judge ordered the untranslated clusters admitted as sealed supplemental evidence.
-The public saw only a neutral docket entry: Exhibit U. Commentators were furious because sealed mysteries generate more certainty than open facts.
+The public saw only a neutral docket entry: Exhibit U. Commentators were furious, because a sealed mystery generates more certainty than an open fact.

-The city had installed listening towers along the seawall.
-Each one glowed with a small blue light and a public assurance: CONTINUOUS ECOLOGICAL WITNESSING IN PROGRESS.
-Children had covered one tower with stickers: Let Them Speak.
-Save the Old Water.
-My Dog Is Also a Citizen.
-A hand-drawn sign said: DO NOT TRUST THE MACHINE THAT SPEAKS FOR SOMEONE WHO CANNOT FIRE IT.
+That night she went to the bay alone.
+The city had lined the seawall with listening towers, each one glowing with a small blue light and a public promise: CONTINUOUS ECOLOGICAL WITNESSING IN PROGRESS.
+Children had covered one tower with stickers — Let Them Speak; Save the Old Water; My Dog Is Also a Citizen.
+A hand-drawn sign read: Do not trust the machine that speaks for someone who cannot fire it.

 VIII.
 Judgment

-By then the case had become too famous to decide cleanly.
+The opinion took seventeen days.
+By then the case was too famous to decide cleanly.
 Markets had priced the delay.
 Activists had occupied three ministry offices.
 A counter-movement called Humans First to Be Heard marched with signs showing crying children beside expensive whale sensors.
 A livestock company announced a welfare translation platform.
 A church declared that animals had always prayed and AI had merely caught up.
-Meridian Works released a campaign about jobs, housing, and the arrogance of people who preferred birds to workers.
+Meridian Works ran a campaign about jobs, housing, and the arrogance of people who preferred birds to workers.

 Response is not consent.